 My first bathing attempt goes poorly.
-I overheated the water and am slightly uncomfortable the first few minutes.
-A very Goldilocks moment as I try to find the temperature of water that is “just right!”
-I forgot to turn the lights off, which means I either get back up and awkwardly jog over to the switch, or ignore it.
+I overheated the water and am slightly uncomfortable in the first few minutes.
+A very Goldilocks moment as I try to find the temperature of the water that is “just right!”
+I forgot to turn the lights off, which means I either get back up and awkwardly jog over to the switch or ignore it.
 I choose to ignore it, which ruins the aesthetic vibe I was going for.
-After five minutes of this, I decide that I am far too bored to remain in the tub any longer.
+After five minutes of this, I decided that I am far too bored to remain in the tub any longer.
 Also, where on earth do I place my hands to prevent them from getting wet?

-The next day I decide to try again.
+The next day I decided to try again.
 I am going into this undertaking with a warrior mindset.
 I place my speakers an adequate distance from the tub and turn on a spa music playlist.
 I was careful with the water temperature this time and a cool glass of water is within arm’s reach in case I overheat.
 To prevent boredom, I turn on Jada Smith’s “Red Table Talk” on my iPad.
-While this is mildly soothing, my mind begins to wander then trickles into panic.
+While this is mildly soothing, my mind begins to wander then trickles into a panic.
 I am not someone who can be left alone with my thoughts for too long as I am a chronic overthinker.
 When clumsily getting out of the tub, I knock over the two candles I had placed onto my tray and hot wax spills everywhere.
 I am not able to explain how this happened, but sadly it did, and now I have to deep clean my tub.
-Which was already necessary because no one tells you that buying bath bombs on sale from a clothing store will leave a strange pink residue in your tub.
+This was already necessary because no one tells you that buying bath bombs on sale from a clothing store will leave a strange pink residue in your tub.
 Later, I realize that my speakers also got wet in the process and they no longer work.

-I texted this story to a friend, to which he replied, “Can you imagine getting electrocuted listening to “Fireflies” by Owl City?”
+I texted this story to a friend, to which he replied, “Can you imagine getting electrocuted listening to ‘Fireflies’ by Owl City?”
 I “haha” the message even though I am not feeling so haha in the moment.